Giancarlo Stanton Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender 118 total home runs at a clip of 1.5 per game (most in the league).
+- Athletics pitchers combine to allow 119 total home runs at a rate of 1.5 per game (most in baseball).

-- In his most recent time out on Wednesday, the right-hander went five innings against the Cleveland Guardians, giving up four earned runs while surrendering nine hits.
+- His last time out was on Thursday against the Cleveland Guardians, when the lefty tossed seven innings, surrendering two earned runs while allowing four hits.

-- In five games this season, the 29-year-old has put up an ERA of 4.21, with 10.5 strikeouts per nine innings.
-Opponents are batting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.